DEV Community

 Enter fullscreen mode Exit fullscreen mode

-It might sound a bit complicated and requires some additional fairly simple code but anyway I wanted to measure the impact of it.
+It might sound a bit complicated and requires some additional fairly simple code, but anyway, I wanted to measure the impact of it.

-You can the impact of this SnapStart priming on the following flame graphs (starting from GetProductByIdWithFullPrimingHandler.beforeCheckpoint invocation and above):
+You can see the impact of this SnapStart priming on the following flame graphs (starting from GetProductByIdWithFullPrimingHandler.beforeCheckpoint invocation and above):

 Measuring cold and warm start time of the AWS Lambda function

 I'd also like to better visualize the effect of the Lambda SnapStart snapshot tiered cache, showing you the performance measurements for all 100 cold starts, but also for the last 70 cold starts, dropping the approximately first 30 slower cold starts.
-Depending on how often the respective Lambda function is updated and some layers of the cache are invalidated, Lambda function can experience thousands or tens of thousands of cold starts, so that the first longer lasting cold starts are no longer significant.
+Depending on how often the respective Lambda function is updated and some layers of the cache are invalidated, the Lambda function can experience thousands or tens of thousands of cold starts, so that the first longer-lasting cold starts are no longer significant.
 You can read more about the effect of the Lambda SnapStart snapshot tiered cache in the article and talk by Mike Danilov AWS Lambda Under the Hood.
 I also investigated this effect for using pure Java 21 on AWS Lambda in my article AWS SnapStart - Part 17 Impact of the snapshot tiered cache on the cold starts with Java 21.

 I will compare cold and warm start times of DynamoDB request invocation priming with (full) APIGatewayProxyRequestEvent priming only.

-Cold (c) and warm (w) start time in ms :
+Cold (c) and warm (w) start time in ms:

-Scenario Number c p50 c p75 c p90 c p99 c p99.9 c max w p50 w p75 w p90 w p99 w p99.9 w max
+Scenario Description c p50 c p75 c p90 c p99 c p99.9 c max w p50 w p75 w p90 w p99 w p99.9 w max

 SnapStart enabled with DynamoDB invocation priming, all 812 887 1336 1382 1385 1386 5.47 6.21 7.27 15.09 39.75 813